New Listings week before Thanksgiving

 Lynn New Listings

-These tables show how inventory is greatly reduced from a year ago:
+These tables show that inventory is greatly reduced from a year ago:

 And read these recent articles: